treehouses/treehouses.github.io/pages/blog/20200217-headlessrpi.md

 Save the file and detach your SD card from your PC.
 Plug it in the Raspberry Pi and power your Raspberry Pi on.
 Pi zero which has slower processor will take around 15 mins or more, but the Raspberry Pi model 4 should take less than 3 mins.
 Also, during the booting process, your Raspberry Pi will reboot one time to reload the config.

-**Note: ** You can use ping command to check if your rpi is up and running.
+**Note: ** You can use ping command to check if your Raspberry Pi is up and running.
 - In Linus, `ping <pi_ip>`  e.g. `ping 192.168.0.11`
 - In window, open powershell and type `test-netconnection <pi address>` e.g.`test-netconnection 192.168.0.11`

 ## Test ssh communication
-Try to ssh to your pi
+Try to ssh to your Pi
 `ssh pi@<pi_address>`

 Expected output: